lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris trembles briefly._

-> He wasn’t scared of my fire.
-I wasn’t sure what to do.
+> He wasn't scared of my fire.
+I wasn't sure what to do.

 **Bagelwrecker** _(04-Sep-18 04:24 PM)_